-Verizon High Speed Internet Plans and Pricing
+Verizon High Speed Internet Service Overview

-|Best Features:||Things to Consider:|
+|Best features||Things to consider|

 DSL, or digital subscriber line, is essentially internet service sent over telephone wires.
 These are the same twisted copper lines that carried analog phone service and dial-up internet years ago.
 The difference is that DSL uses a transmission technique and hardware that allows for much higher bandwidth and the line’s ability to be “shared” between voice and internet service.